 Automate your manufacturing cycle time tracking

-Katana ERP gives you all the tools for managing your entire manufacturing business, from receiving supplies to manufacturing and shipping.
+Katana gives you all the tools for managing your entire manufacturing business, from receiving supplies to manufacturing and shipping.
 Automate your entire workflow for free.

 Manufacturing cycle time, or throughput time, is typically a KPI used in measuring the total time taken to transform raw materials into finished goods.